Linda McCartney: Diagnosis and death

 McCartney was diagnosed with breast cancer in 1995, and her condition worsened when the cancer metastasized to her liver.
 Paul was aware of the prognosis and later said, "The doctors had told me privately that we'd caught it too late, that she'll have about 18 months.
 And that was what she had."
-She died from the disease at the age of 56 on April 17, 1998, at the McCartney family ranch in Tucson, Arizona.
+She died from the disease at the age of 56 on April 17, 1998, at the McCartney family ranch in Tanque Verde, near Tucson, Arizona.
 Her family was with her when she died.

-McCartney was cremated in Tucson, and her ashes were scattered at the McCartney family's English farm in Sussex.
+McCartney was cremated in Tucson, and her ashes were scattered at the McCartney family's farm in Sussex.
 Paul later suggested that fans remember her by donating to breast cancer research charities that did not support animal testing, "or the best tribute: go veggie."
 A memorial service was held at St. Martin-in-the-Fields in London, which was attended by George Harrison, Ringo Starr, Billy Joel, Elton John, David Gilmour, Peter Gabriel, and other celebrities among a congregation of 700.
 A memorial service was also held at Riverside Church in Manhattan two months after her death.
 Paul said at her funeral, "She was my girlfriend.
 I lost my girlfriend."

 McCartney left all of her property to Paul, including royalties from books and records and rights to her photos.
 He pledged to continue her line of vegetarian food and to keep it free from GMOs.